with-watson/watson-services-pipeline-app/FRAMEWORK.md

 | method | The method that should be executed in the step |
 | until | This step will be executed until the function returns true.
 The until function must be defined in the mapper service.
 Used to process multiple files/objects in a single step |

+# Implementing a pipeline

+## Loopback Models

+Start by creating models in Loopback like you usually would.
+These models would mostly act as proxies to Watson services.
+You can use the provided Loopback components in the project for the basic functionality.

+Follow the example service to implement some of the design patterns like sync, async or array handling in your own services.

+Use the Loopback Explorer to test out your models.

+## Define the pipeline

+Edit the `server/component-config.json` file and add a new pipeline definition to `pipelines` array.
+Follow the specs above.

 ## Setting up IBM Cloud